hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues number 5 to Cathy, touching a 5 on slot 1.
-  * Cathy hand is as follows: red 5, red 3, green 2, green 1, green 2
+  * Cathy hand is, from newest to oldest: red 5, red 3, green 2, green 1, green 2
   * Bob thinks about what Alice's 5 clue could mean:
     * The clue cannot be a *5 Stall*, because there is a green 1 to *Play Clue*.
     * The clue cannot be a *5 Pull*, because the red 3 is two away from playable.